mike1234-pixel/website/README.md

 ## Description

 This portfolio showcases my skills and experience as a developer.
-The data is stored in the `data` directory under `src`.
 The portfolio contains several sections including Projects, Skills, Experience and Gallery (About Me).

 ## Installation